 Working from home has become the new normal for many of us, and it doesn't look like video meetings will be going anywhere anytime soon.
-If your laptop's own webcam isn't cutting the mustard when it comes to video calls and meetings it might be time to look into a separate camera altogether.
+If your laptop's own webcam isn't cutting the mustard when it comes to video calls and meetings, it might be time to look into a separate camera altogether.
 After all, even flagship laptops come with comparatively low-tech webcams.

 Webcams come in all shapes and sizes with a variety of features, so which is the best for your needs?
-Maybe you don't need a webcam for video meetings but are flirting with the idea of firing up a vlogging channel or livestreaming on Twitch instead.
+Maybe you don't need a webcam for video meetings, but you're instead flirting with the idea of starting a YouTube channel or livestreaming on Twitch.
 Perhaps you just want to Skype your family and friends with greater clarity.

 Whatever it is you're after, here we explain what to look out for when in the market for a new camera, along with reviews of what we think are the best webcams around.
 Just a heads up: webcam stock is unsurprisingly in short supply right now, so you may need to shop around to find the webcam you want.

 Logitech, in many regards, is the leader in the PC peripheral market with high-quality products that don’t break the bank (most of the time, anyway!) and the Logitech C922 Pro doesn’t buck that trend.
 It’s small, produces great quality video and offers multiple mounting options.